iCubbles/demo.elections/README.md

 ```

-Wan't to get to know more about Cubbles Platform?
+Want to get to know more about Cubbles Platform?
 Visit [cubbles.github.io](http://cubbles.github.io/)